 But in Italy, as in the rest of Europe, you are expected to take some responsibility for yourself.
 Look at the ticket below:

 You are expected to be able to figure out that it is for train #9374, leaving at 12:44.
 Lots of automated signs in the stations and on the platforms will tell you at which platform you should board.
 Once the train is there, you should get into car number 6 and look for seat number 31 (which happens to be next to a window, finestrino).

 However, before boarding the train you must validate your ticket by inserting it into any of the many ticket validating machines in the station and on the platform.
 That will print a date and time stamp across one end (see the right end of this ticket) and will show that you are committed to using the ticket, you are not trying to ride for free and then cash in an apparently unused ticket.

 Adult Supervision will not be there to help you.
-The first official you will see will be the conductor on board the train checking to see that you are in the right seat of the right train with a validated ticket.
+The first official you will see will be the conductor on board the train checking to see that you are in the correct seat of the correct train with a validated ticket.